Richard LeParmentier

 It was very hot.
 We did the conference room scene with out boots off and my pants were rolled up to my knees.

 Don Henderson did the same.
-Peter Cushing took his boots off after the first day.
-The conference room scene took four days to film.
+Peter Cushing took his boots off after the

 The film was over budget buy then and things were serious.